-Objective: Maintain 2,250 acres within the optimum fire return interval.
+Objective A: Maintain 2,250 acres within the optimum fire return interval.

-- Develop/update annual prescribed fire plan. - Conduct prescribed fire on 679-1,500 acres annually. - Incorporate 655 fire-type acres into new fire zones via installation of firebreaks, fuel mowing projects and use of specialized equipment as necessary to meet DRP standards.
+- Action 1 Develop/update annual prescribed fire plan. - Action 2 Conduct prescribed fire on 679-1,500 acres annually. - Action 3 Incorporate 655 fire-type acres into new fire zones via installation of firebreaks, fuel mowing projects and use of specialized equipment as necessary to meet DRP standards.

-The table below contains a list of all fire-dependent natural communities found within the park, their associated acreage and optimal fire return interval, and the annual average target for acres to be burned:
+Table X contains a list of all fire-dependent natural communities found within the park, their associated acreage and optimal fire return interval, and the annual average target for acres to be burned.